bogdanvuk/phd/source/efti.rst

 .. literalinclude:: code/selection.py
     :caption: The pseudo-code of the :samp:`selection()` function of the |algo| algorithm, that implement's the individual selection procedure

+.. _sec-partial-reclass:

 Partial reclassification
 ........................

-As it was already discussed in the :num:`Section #sec-mutation`, the DT mutations alter only a small portion of the DT in each iteration, hence only the classification of the instances on whose traversal paths the mutated nodes happen to reside, will be affected by the mutation.
+As it was already discussed in the :num:`Section #sec-mutation`, the DT mutations alter only a small portion of the DT individual in each iteration, hence only the classification of the instances on whose traversal paths the mutated nodes happen to reside, will be affected by the mutation.
 Therefore the majority of instances will travel along identical paths from iteration to iteration, meaning that all related computations will remain the same.
 Recomputation is thus only necessary for the instances whose paths contain a mutated node.
-Please also notice that even when the mutated node test coefficients change, only the elements of the vector scalar product sum (given in the equation :eq:`oblique-test`) that correspond to the muatted coefficients must be recomputed, while the computation of all other elements can be skipped.
+Please also notice that even when the mutated node test coefficients change, only the elements of the vector scalar product sum (given in the equation :eq:`oblique-test`) that correspond to the mutated coefficients must be recomputed, while the computation of all other elements can be skipped.

 Therefore, the traversal paths could be memorized for the candidate DT individual in order to avoid unnecessary recalculations of the node tests during the classification of the mutated DT individual, for the instances whose paths do not cross the mutated nodes.
 Each instance could start the DT traversal by following its memorized path from the candidate DT individual classification, and checking whether it will encounter any of the mutated nodes while traversing the DT.
-While no mutated nodes are encountered, no test recalculations need to be executed and the instance moves through the DT as dictated by the path stored in memory.
+While no mutated nodes are encountered, no test recalculations need to be executed and the instance moves through the DT as dictated by the path stored in the memory.
 When the instance encounters a mutated node, its path in the mutated DT might diverge from its memorized path.
 If the topological mutation produced the changes in the encountered node, where either a new node was added in the place of a leaf (see :num:`Figure #fig-node-addition` for an example) or the node was removed and a different one took its place (see :num:`Figure #fig-node-removal` for an example), the subtree which the instance has reached has changed, and the rest of the traversal path needs to recomputed.
-If the node is encountered with only some of its coefficients |w| mutated, the dot product of the mutated node test (:math:`\mathbf{w^{mut}}\cdot \mathbf{x}`), can be calculated based on the dot product of the original node test (:math:`\mathbf{w}\cdot \mathbf{x}`) in the following way:
+If the instance encounteres a node with only some of its coefficients |w| mutated, the dot product of the mutated node test (:math:`\mathbf{w^{mut}}\cdot \mathbf{x}`), can be calculated based on the dot product of the original node test (:math:`\mathbf{w}\cdot \mathbf{x}`) in the following way:

 .. math:: \mathbf{w^{mut}}\cdot \mathbf{x} = \mathbf{w}\cdot \mathbf{x} + \sum_{i \in M}(w^{mut}_{i} - w_{i}) x_{i},
     :label: dot-product-recalc

-where *M* is the set of all indices of the mutated coefficients in that node.
+where *M* is the set of indices of all the mutated coefficients in that node.
 Furthermore, the mutation on the encountered node may not be strong enough to deflect the instance from its previous path.
 Hence, the outcome of the mutated node test is monitored whether it will align with the stored path, in which case the instance has not diverged and the instance can continue following the memorized path.
 Otherwise, the instance entered a new DT subtree and all subsequent node tests need to be recalculated.

 In the case the mutated individual is selected for the new candidate solution, the paths which have diverged in the classification run need to be updated to the memory.
 One possible way to implement this is to keep track of each deviation from the memorized paths during the classification run for the mutated DT individual, and apply all these changes to the stored traversal paths if the individual is selected for the new candidate solution.
-However, a different method that took advantage of the fact that usually less than 1% of the mutated individuals get selected, proved to be more efficient with respect to both time of execution and the memory resources.
-With this approach, the |algo| algorithm does not keep track of the deviations from the memorized paths in each classification run of a mutated DT, which in turn saves on memory access time and on the memory space for tracking the changes.
+However, a different method that takes advantage of the fact that usually less than 1% of the mutated individuals get selected, proved to be more efficient with respect to both execution time and the memory resource consumption.
+In this approach, the |algo| algorithm does not keep track of the deviations from the memorized paths in each classification run of a mutated DT, which in turn saves on memory access time and on the memory space for tracking the changes.
 Only once a mutated DT has been selected for the new candidate solution is the classification rerun with the instruction to change the stored traversal paths in the memory where needed.

 The proposed partial reclassification algorithm has an additional performance issue with the small DT individuals.
 If the DT individual is only one or two levels deep, there is very large probability that many of the instance paths will be affected by the mutation, and the time consumption overhead of the partial reclassification exceeds its benefits.
 The |algo| algorithm implements a strategy to turn the partial reclassification off when it operates with small individuals.